Scupi: Roman theatre

 The theater is estimated to have been built in the 2nd century AD because of the signs Colonia Scupi Aelia on the seats.
 It is assumed that the theater was built for Hadrian, the Roman emperor, who was visiting the Balkan cities.
 The decoration of the Roman theater was on the highest level, comparable to the best in the world from that time.
 Ivan Mikulčić writes that in the 1000 years of the ancient period, there is no building that has reached the refined level of art as in the Roman theater in Scupi.
 Nikola Vulić claims that the theater in Scupi is larger than the one in Stobi, and Duje Rendić-Miočević claim that is the largest on the territory of modern North Macedonia.
 The theater was used only for theater performances, comedies and tragedies.
 There is no architectural proof that the theater was used for gladiator games as it is the case in the theater in Stobi.

+Archaeologists believe that much of the theater's original stone was stripped and transported to the Kale fortress following the 518 CE earthquake, when residents relocated to the new settlement on the hill.

+Modern restoration efforts and site condition

+In 2016, Scupi was officially designated a cultural heritage site of exceptional significance, introducing legal protections against improper development.
+That year, the government led by the VMRO-DPMNE party launched a €7.1 million project to restore the Roman amphitheatre with a 9,000-seat capacity and make the site more accessible.
+The initiative was part of a wider "Megaproject" campaign to revive historic areas.
+However, in 2017, a newly elected Social Democratic government halted the project, citing concerns over the authenticity of the planned reconstructions.
+Only about 7.5% of the contract was fulfilled before it was canceled, and subsequent lawsuits filed by the contractor were unsuccessful.

+As of July 2025, no new development plans for Scupi had materialized.
+When asked by Balkan Insight whether a new development plan existed, the Ministry of Culture and Tourism stated that it was not responsible for site management and referred inquiries to the Skopje City Museum.
+The ministry only provides support through competitive cultural project grants.
+Annual funding has dwindled to just a few thousand euros, and the Skopje City Museum, which manages the site, operates with limited staff and resources.
+The site is rarely included in tourist itineraries and is accessible only by city bus No. 21, which runs approximately once per hour.
+The surrounding area is marred by illegal dumping, including discarded electronics and construction debris, much of it on adjacent private land.
+Museum staff have cited insufficient funding, institutional inaction, and understaffing as key barriers to the site’s maintenance and development.